mnot/I-D/safe-hint/draft.md

 Prefer: safe
 ~~~

-User agents SHOULD include the "safe" preference in all requests, to ensure
+User agents SHOULD include the "safe" preference in all HTTPS requests unless
-that the preference is available to the applicable resources.
-Note that the
+otherwise configured, to ensure that the preference is available to the
-resources which "safe" is sent to is potentially configurable; see {{browsers}}
+applicable resources.
+See {{browsers}} for more information about configuring
-for more information.
+the set of resources "safe" is sent to.

-Additionally, other clients MAY insert it; e.g., an operating system might
+Safe MAY be implemented in common HTTP libraries (e.g., an operating system
-choose to insert the preference in requests based upon system-wide
+might choose to insert the preference in requests based upon system-wide
-configuration.
+configuration).

 Origin servers that utilize the "safe" preference ought to document that they do
 so, along with the criteria that they use to denote objectionable content.
 If a